 Double click to open the Block sequence.
 Drag an El_CAMERA_SETUP node into the Block sequence to bring up a camera setup screen on the EyeLink Host PC for the experimenter to perform camera setup, calibration, and validation.
 Click the Calibration Type field in the Properties panel and choose HV5 from the dropdown list.

 NOTE: The number of locations in the mapping process varies between different experimental designs.
 The more locations sampled and the more space covered, the greater the accuracy can be expected.
 But more samples mean more time to finish the processes.
-So practically, the number of locations in a specific study cannot be very big, especially when the participants are preliterate children or clinical patients.
+So practically, the number of locations in a specific study cannot be very big, especially when participants are preliterate children or clinical patients.
 In the visual world paradigm, the number of the interest areas is relatively small, and the areas of interest are normally relatively big.
 The mapping process can reach a satisfying level with relatively small number of locations.
-In the protocol we described, we used a five points’ calibration and validation.
+In the protocol I described, I used a five points’ calibration and validation.

 Drag a SEQUENCE node into the Block sequence and rename it as Trial.
 Connect the START node to the CAMERA_SETUP node, then to the SEQUENCE node.